September 30th

 When written on paper (in Sanskrit), the words citā and ciṃtā differ just by a bindu (dot).
 (Grammatically speaking, the word 'ciṃtā' has to be written as चिन्ता.
 But the poet has taken the liberty of writing it as चिंता.
 Therefore, he has said that the only difference is the 'dot on the top'.)

-But the essence of these two words are entirely different.
+But the essence of these two words is entirely different from each other.
 While citā (pyre) burns a person after death, ciṃtā (anxiety) burns a person alive.
-This clearly means that anxiety is more harmful than even the burning pyre.
-Also, there isn't much that can be achieved by being anxious.
-No solutions have ever been reached by anxiety, except a bunch of health hazards.
-So why bother with it?
+This clearly illustrates that anxiety is more harmful than even the burning pyre.

 pada vigrahaH: